lucasjotap/Scala/README.md

-Learning the basic of Scala.
+Learning the basics of Scala.
 Scalable language for Apache.